 - What To Do If You Can’t Afford Your Tuition Payment – If you run into a situation where you can’t pay your tuition payment, College Express has some tips that can help you stay in school while you sort out the finances.

-- Free Student Loan Debt eBook – This have everything you need to get into student loans the smart way, and ways to get out quickly when you’re out of school.
+- The Definitive Guide To Student Loan Debt – This free resource has everything you need to get into student loans the smart way, and ways to get out quickly when you’re out of school.

 - Student Loans.Gov – This is the Department of Education resource for getting student loans and keeping track of them once you have them.
 Bookmark this for the future.

 - National Student Loan Data System – If you don’t know who owns your loans or where you send payment, this is the website for you.
 It is maintained by the US Department of Education, and keeps track of all your student loan data.

 - 6 Things Every College Student Should Know About Private Student Loans – This is from the folks over at Wisebread, which always has solid financial advice.

 - Understanding Student Loan Repayment Plans – Don’t know how much you’re going to pay when you graduate?
 Here are the main repayment plans for student loans and what each will cost you.

 - Ways To Get Student Loan Forgiveness – Depending on what you do after graduation, there are some cool programs that can get your student loans forgiven.

 - Mastering Student Loan Deferment – While you’re in school, your student loans are deferred (meaning you don’t have to pay, but the interest still builds).
 Here’s everything you need to know about student loan deferment.